u-root/u-bmc/README.md

 u-bmc uses u-root to create a Linux OS distribution that is fully open-source.

+u-bmc borrows and contributes to [OpenBMC](https://github.com/openbmc/openbmc) which has similar high-level goals, but chooses to pursue industry-standard compliance.
+Where OpenBMC uses IPMI, u-bmc uses gRPC.

+# Why?

+BMC software has historically been known to be insecure.
+There is no inherent reason for that. u-bmc sets out to improve this by offering an alternative built on modern technologies.

 # Support

 u-bmc is still in experimental stage and is currently only supporting BMCs based on ASPEED AST2400.
+Other BMC SOCs are planned, and if you want to contribute let us know.

-Currently the only motherboard supported is the Quanta F06 Leopard from Open Compute Project.
+Currently the supported boards are:
+- Open Compute Project: Quanta F06 Leopard DDR3

+Planned boards are:
+- Open Compute Project: Quanta F20 Yosemite

+Do you want to become a contributor of a board?
+Let us know!

 # Roadmap

-This is to give you, the reader, some sense of what we want to create:
+To give you some sense of what we want to create:

- * All function exported over GRPC like:
+ * All function exported over gRPC like:
    * Serial-over-LAN
    * Sensor data
    * iKVM